What is a ‘merchant of record’ marketplace? (And should my marketplace be one?)

 MoR marketplaces have the opportunity to build a thriving ecosystem of sellers, buyers and service providers.
 By nurturing a vibrant ecosystem, you can create network effects, drive engagement and establish your marketplace as the go-to destination for buyers and sellers in your industry.

 Interested to find out how Hokodo can help marketplaces – merchant of record or not – to avoid platform bypass and grow their revenue?
-Check out our dedicated marketplace hub.
+Become a member of our dedicated marketplaces hub.

 What's next?